JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   bool graceful = 2;
 }
 ```

+It should be noted that when using SIGTERM (graceful = true), the process has the option to ignore the signal, thus if your process is persistently not stopping it is recommended to set graceful to false.

 StopRequest returns the `google.protobuf.Empty` type.
 The client can asynchronously check the exit status of the process using the [StatusRequest](#status).
 The reason for this design is that in the event a process takes takes awhile or refuses to shutdown, the client should be non-blocked and able to make other requests.